 Aggrandize – to make larger, more voluminous.

 This post may include affiliate links.
 If you click and make a purchase based on my recommendation, I get a small remuneration at no extra expense to you.
-I only recommend things I actually use and believe to be a blessing.
+I only recommend things I use and believe to be a blessing.

-Our Experience with Spelling in our Homeschool
+- Reflections on Spelling in our Homeschool

-Since I knew the Weekly Spelling List didn’t make an impact on me, neither did it make a good speller, I knew it would have to go and I would have to look elsewhere.
+Since I knew the Weekly Spelling List didn’t make an impact on me, neither did it produce a good speller, I knew IT would have to go and I would have to look elsewhere.

 Who knew at the beginning of our homeschooling journey spelling would be one of my favorite subjects?
 Certainly not I!
 I couldn’t have imagined the richness of a spelling curriculum before we started using All About Spelling.

 They are years ahead in some cases.
-This is not because they can spell their spelling lists and check a box.
-Rather, it is because they are able to spell SO many words!
+Not because they can spell their spelling lists and check a box.
+Rather, because they are able to spell SO many words!
 New words, old words, hard words, easy words – they can take on the challenge inherent in any word, with confidence!

 I have put thought into what makes All About Spelling work when other spelling curricula and methods don’t work.
 My list grew rather long.
 Here are the methods All About Spelling utilizes.

 Consistent review is one of the hallmarks of a good education.